Pyro57000/AR-hacking-platform/README.md

 IMAGE

-once that is finsihed run `pkg updtae && pkg upgrade`
+once that is finsihed run `pkg update && pkg upgrade`

 let the update finish then set up your terminal how you like it.
 Personally I installed fish and used chsh to set it as my shell.